nedouard03/job_market_analysis/data/README.md

 # Data

-This folder contains the raw and cleaned versions of the LinkedIn job postings dataset used in this analysis.
+This folder contains cleaned versions of the LinkedIn job postings dataset used in this analysis.

 ## Files

-**job_postings_raw.csv**
+**Raw Dataset**
-The original LinkedIn Job Postings 2023–2024 dataset as downloaded from Kaggle.
+The original LinkedIn Job Postings 2023–2024 dataset was too large to be uploaded, but it is available on [Kaggle]([https://www.kaggle.com/](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings)).
 Contains 123,842 job postings across all industries with columns including job_id, company_name, title, description, location, min_salary, max_salary, pay_period, and skills_desc among others.
-No modifications have been made to this file.

 **job_postings_clean.csv**
 The cleaned and filtered dataset exported from BigQuery after applying